weld-io/scraping-service/README.md

 # Scraping Service

-**Scraping Service** is a REST API for scraping dynamic websites using Node.js, headless Chrome and Cheerio.
+**Scraping Service** is a REST API for scraping dynamic websites using Node.js, Puppeteer and Cheerio.

 ----------